 - Light Sensor (Sometimes with time-based failsafe options).

-- Timer Based (i.e. Clock).
+- Timer Based (i.e., Clock).

-Light sensor operated doors open with sun rise and close at dusk or dark.
+Light sensor-operated doors open with sunrise and close at dusk or dark.

-Once Mr. Fox knows that your girls are up at 6am sharp and you are nowhere to be seen, he may be bold enough to strike.
+Once Mr. Fox knows that your girls are up at 6 am sharp and you are nowhere to be seen, he may be bold enough to strike.

 The second option is a timer-based solution.
 Some light sensor mechanisms are fitted with an emergency failsafe option which is triggered by a timer-based mechanism.

-So, if the coop door hasn’t been opened by 8AM then open the door.
+So, if 8 AM hasn’t opened the coop door, then open the door.

-A timer-based option, without a light sensor, is our favorite solution as it is cheaper and programmable.
+A timer-based option without a light sensor is our favorite solution as it is cheaper and programmable.

-One big advantage of using the program or override feature is that you can vary the opening time based on season, day or need.
+One big advantage of using the program or override feature is that you can vary the opening time based on season, day, or need.

 You will have to periodically adjust the program timing as the days get longer or shorter.